stevenelson35/stevenelson35.github.io/_posts/2021-08-20-on-the-road-again.md

+---
+layout: post
+author: steve
+tags: ["2021", driving, iowa, summer, vacation]
+published: true
+title: On The Road Again
+---
 We started our three day journey back to Oviedo today.

 While packing up the car, we lost sight of Romeo and feared he had snuck outside.
 After searching the house, down the street, and asking the neighbor if they'd seen a cat, Linda realized that Romeo had been hiding under a bed.